 Table of contents

-Korea’s official development assistance (ODA) has been increasing over the past decade.
-Its development co-operation focuses on least developed countries (LDCs) and lower middle-income countries (LMICs) in Asia and Africa.
-Korea primarily provides ODA through bilateral co-operation, which includes both grants and concessional loans.
+Korea’s development co-operation focuses on least developed countries (LDCs) and lower middle-income countries (LMICs) in Asia and Africa.
+Korea primarily provides official development assistance (ODA) through bilateral co-operation, which includes both grants and concessional loans.
 Korea has one of the highest gross bilateral ODA shares of country programmable aid and ODA to LDCs among Development Assistance Committee (DAC) members.
-Korea’s total ODA increased in 2024 to USD 3.9 billion (preliminary data), representing 0.21% of gross national income (GNI).
+Korea’s total ODA (USD 3.9 billion, preliminary data) decreased in 2025, representing 0.2% of gross national income (GNI).

 Policy

-The 2022 Framework Act on Sustainable Development and its enforcement decree includes cross-government commitments to achieve sustainable development.
+The 2022 Framework Act on Sustainable Development and its enforcement decree includes cross-government commitments to achieve sustainable development through a whole-of-government approach.
 The Korean government has strengthened its partnerships with civil society through a new policy and implementation plan.
-Additionally, as a founding member of the Global Partnership for Effective Development Co-operation, Korea also actively supports its initiatives, having hosted the fourth High Level Forum on Aid Effectiveness in Busan in 2011, and regularly convening the Busan Global Partnership Forum to strengthen momentum on the development effectiveness agenda.
+In addition, as a founding member of the Global Partnership for Effective Development Co-operation (GPEDC), Korea also actively supports its initiatives, having hosted the fourth High Level Forum on Aid Effectiveness in Busan in 2011 and regularly convening the Busan Global Partnership Forum to strengthen momentum on the development effectiveness agenda.

 Findings from OECD-DAC reviews